 The lug pattern is not very aggressive in design and features tiny square lugs in the center of the shoe, surrounded by areas of space that offers smooth movement on dry, harder surfaces.
 The front of the outsole has the namesake "toe pattern" made of these same smaller lugs.
 Around the entire outsole are closely spaced lugs that are a little wider and bi-directional to promote lateral stability.

-In general, on sloppy trails, the Superior isn't the best choice.
+In general, on sloppy trails, it's not the best choice.
 The shoe does a good job maintaining lateral stability and doesn't slip out much, but it does slip back while heading uphill.
 However, on the same trail angle, if it's dry, they maintain friction like a charm.
-It also does well on snow packed trails.
-While this shoe can hang on most trails, it's less aggressive outsole is built for moderate to easy hard-packed surfaces.
-It also works well in sand, given that the outsole is flat in design and will push evenly off this surface.
+It also does well on snow-packed trails.
+Its less aggressive outsole is built for moderate to easy hard-packed surfaces, even though you can take it much further.
+It also works well in sand, given that the outsole is flat in design and will push off evenly.

-This shoe doesn't have integrated stability elements that are heavy or clunky.
+It doesn't have integrated stability elements that are heavy or clunky.
 It is not stiff, and it does not have integrated stability shanks or the like.
 Its stability comes in the form of flexibility, allowing you to move as you encounter hazards that could ultimately throw you off.
-If you are heading out to unstable trails, this shoe is a perfect compadre to take along with you.

 Comfort & Fit